norbu09/couchex/README.md

 Love CouchDB, love Elixir, however no current client for my beloved DB yet.
-This is work in process and currently only implements the most basic commands, it will (hopefully) be a full featured CpuchDB client at some stage.
+This is work in process and currently only implements the most basic commands, it will (hopefully) be a full featured CouchDB client at some stage.

 It is built on `hackney` and `Poison` and hopefully is fast.
 Future